 How Long Does It Take to Train a Service Dog?

 The time it takes depends on what your dog is being trained for.
 A seeing-eye dog, for example, can take up to two years to fully train.
 On the other hand, an emotional support dog or a diabetic alert dog may take closer to six months.
 While online training courses are great for starting out or helping you on your dog training journey, in-person training can be a very beneficial accompaniment.

 Do You Need Proof of a Service Dog?

 The ADA does not require proof that your dog has been through training or is a certified service dog.
 That said, sometimes documentation can be helpful in cases of renting an apartment or boarding a plane.

 What Can a Service Dog Do?

-A service dog is a highly skilled dog that is trained in a certain area to protect and aid his or her owner.
+A service dog is a highly skilled dog trained in a particular area to protect and aid its owner.
 Service dogs can help with everything from mobility and hearing impairments to diabetes and seizure alerts to emotional support.
-They are allowed access to public places in order to assist and help their owners.
+They are allowed access to public places to assist and help their owners.